 The main activities of National Cancer Institute (hereafter - NCI) is to coordinate cancer treatment, science and educations aspects, help to solve the problem of cancer in the country, coordinate and carry out scientific research, education, as well as preventive and therapeutic activities in the field of oncology.
-In the recent past all these activities
+In the recent past all these activities have been in the Institute's vision, but they became reality after Institute's reorganisation in 2014, July 2.
+OECI accreditation was very important factor to reach reorganisation and become a leading Institute in Lithuania.

-National Cancer Institute (NCI) - is the only specialized cancer treatment and research institution in Lithuania, which was established in 1931.
+National Cancer Institute (NCI) - is the only specialised cancer treatment and research institution in Lithuania, which was established in 1931.
 The mission of the NCI is to carry out international research in the field of oncology and to achieve results, which could improve cancer treatment efficiency and reduce mortality from cancer, to train scientists and highly qualified specialists, to strengthen the country's scientific potential and competitiveness in the European Research Area.
 In 2013 the NCI was accredited by the Organisation of European Cancer Institutes (OECI) as the Clinical Cancer Center.